 What’s a Proxy Server?

-A proxy server acts as a gateway between you and the internet.
-It’s an intermediary server separating end users from the websites they browse.
+A proxy server is any machine that translates traffic between networks or protocols.
+It’s an intermediary server separating end-user clients from the destinations that they browse.
 Proxy servers provide varying levels of functionality, security, and privacy depending on your use case, needs, or company policy.

 If that’s all it does, why bother with a proxy server?
 Why not just go straight from to the website and back?